China slams upcoming Quad summit | Politics

 - China

-China on Tuesday hit out at the upcoming first-ever Quad summit to be hosted by US President Joe Biden, saying the formation of ''cliques'' targeting other countries ''won’t be popular'' and has ''no future''.
+China on Tuesday hit out at the upcoming first-ever Quad summit to be hosted by US President Joe Biden, saying the formation of ''exclusive cliques'' targeting other countries runs counter to the trend of the times and is ''doomed to fail''.

 President Biden would host the first in-person Quad summit on September 24 in Washington which will be attended by Prime Minister Narendra Modi, Prime Minister Scott Morrison of Australia and Japanese premier Yoshihide Suga.